fipar/fernandoipar.com/about.md

 and on at least one case, from my same country (Uruguay).
 You'd be confused if you follow them expecting to get updates from me.

-I am on Google+ but I only use it to share pictures with family members.

 I've been involved in the Open Source community as a user since 1997, and as programmer since 2002, contributing to a few projects, and leading some of my own.